Vegan Food At T-Mobile Park - And Where To Eat Nearby Instead [2025 Guide]

 Nearby Restaurants To Dine At Instead

-Rojo’s Mexican Food: 100% vegan Mexican street food with street tacos, burritos, tortas, and more.
+🌱 Rojo’s Mexican Food: 100% vegan Mexican street food in Pioneer Square with street tacos, burritos, tortas, and more.
 Pro-tip: The burritos are easily transportable into the game- get it to-go and enjoy it at the Park!
-Just follow the guidelines above.
+Just follow the guidelines above, and note that Rojo’s closes early - 4pm on weekdays, and 7pm on weekends.
+Gluten-free friendly!
 Visit Rojo’s Mexican Food

-ChuMinh Tofu & Vegan Deli: Vegan Vietnamese restaurant with ten types of vegan Banh Mi’s, like Lemongrass Chicken or Spicy tofu!
-Just a 10-minute drive or 20-minute walk in the International District.
+🌱 ChuMinh Tofu & Vegan Deli: Vegan Vietnamese restaurant in the International District with ten types of vegan Banh Mi’s, like Lemongrass Chicken or Spicy tofu!
 A Banh Mi would also be a great option to bring into the park!
 Visit ChuMinh Deli

-El Borracho: With a location in Pike Place Market, this Mexican restaurant just went 100% plant-based and is a solid option before or after the game!
-Choose from vegan tacos and burritos, as well as vegan appetizers like nachos, and drinks.
+🌱 El Borracho: With a location in Pike Place Market, this Mexican restaurant is 100% plant-based and is a solid option before or after the game!
+Choose from vegan tacos and burritos.
+Gluten-free friendly.
 Visit El Borracho Pike Place Market

 Pike Place Market has lots of vegan food options, so check out the Pike Place Market Guide right here!